 RH Hover offers additional functionality for choosing and customising colours in Photoshop.
 Image credit: RH Hover

 This plug-in is perfect for those who work closely with colour.
-This lightweight plug-in allows you to quickly pick a colour for the proper occasion or a specific effect.
+This lightweight plug-in lets you quickly pick a colour for the proper occasion or a specific effect.
 You’ll also be able to customize your colour with sliders, providing more control compared to what you can do with the standard colour picker that comes with Photoshop.

 Filter Forge